• • • •

 • Light Rail or BRT?
 Documented discussions and public debates regarding the suitability of BRT versus LRT.

 InlandRail is a registered non-profit*, non-partisan citizens' group dedicated to

 advocating for rail transit as part of a more balanced transportation network for the Eastern Washington and

 Northern Idaho region, promoting sustainable growth, economic vitality, affordable citizen mobility, and

 *In order to preserve all advocacy options, InlandRail is purposely not registered as a

 InlandRail Board Meetings

-Our normally scheduled board meetings are held at 6:00 pm on the 2nd Monday of the month at Knox Presbyterian Church, 806 W. Knox Avenue, and they are open to the public.
+Our normally scheduled board meetings are at 6:00 pm (April through September) and 3:00 pm (October through March) on the 2nd Monday of the month at Knox Presbyterian Church, 806 W. Knox Avenue, and they are open to the public.
 Show me a map to Knox.